jcoliz/GameFab/README.md

 	};
 ```

-To refer to these assets within blocks, descrbe their name and/or subfolder within 'Assets'.
+To refer to these assets within blocks, describe their name and/or subfolder within 'Assets'.
 Scratch blocks which would have taken an asset name, such as SetCostume, here take a filename string, which should be in the Assets directory, for example:

 ``` c#
 	me.SetCostume("Vampire/Fly01.png");